coderinfusion/repo-doctor-guide/README.md

 # repo-doctor-guide
+> A quick checklist for when a repo "should work" but doesn't.

 Common reasons code repositories fail to run (and how to fix them)

 # Your Repo Won’t Run.
 Here’s Why.